edvinand/OmegaV_BLE_Course/README.md

 };
 ```

-Now we can finally use these "sequences" to set the angle of our motor by adding this line to our motot_init():
+Now we can finally use these "sequences" to set the angle of our motor by adding this line to our `motor_init()`:
 ```C
 nrfx_pwm_simple_playback(&pwm, &position_1_sequence, 50, NRFX_PWM_FLAG_STOP);
 ```